 Fortunately, there are a number of volunteer activities you can do with your kids right out of the home.
 Some of these might include a trip to the store, but the bottom line is that they can be accomplished on your schedule when you have the time.

 - Clean Out Your Closet: There are many organizations that accept donations of used goods to help kids.
 Besides local shelters or refugee centers, there are a number of other organizations that will pick up donations.
-Here are just a few:
+Check out the website Donation Town to find a charity near you that will pick up donated items.

 - Create Blankets for Kids (no sewing required): Project Linus provides homemade security blankets to children in hospitals, shelters, or wherever kids are in need of comfort and provides patterns for individuals to make blankets at home without a sewing machine.
 Once the blankets are made they can be dropped off at one of the chapter drop-off sites around the US.

-- Support Our Troops: Kids can write a letter or draw a picture to military overseas through these organizations:
+- Support Our Troops: Kids can write a letter or draw a picture to send to military overseas through these organizations:

 - Collect Seeds to Families in Need: Also through Family-to-Family, your family can collect seeds for a family that doesn’t have enough money for food to grow their own fruits and vegetables.
 You can collect seed packages when you are at your local hardware or gardening store or first raise money through a yard sale, lemonade stand, etc. and then buy the seeds.